Preference Restrictions in Computational Social Choice: A Survey: Domain Restrictions

-\begin{example} {A profile that is single-peaked and single-crossing, but not $1$-Euclidean} {spsc-not-euclid} This profile is single-peaked with respect to the axis $a\lhd b\lhd c\lhd d\lhd e\lhd f$ (and its reverse), and single-crossing with respect to the given ordering of the voters.
+This profile is single-peaked with respect to the axis $a\lhd b\lhd c\lhd d\lhd e\lhd f$ (and its reverse), and single-crossing with respect to the given ordering of the voters.
 Moreover, it can be verified that it is not single-peaked with respect to any other axes (see, e.g., \Cref{sec:recog:sp}), so if there exists an embedding $x$ witnessing that this profile is $1$-Euclidean, it has to be the case that $x(a)<x(b)<\dots <x(f)$ or $x(f)<x(e)<\dots<x(a)$; without loss of generality, we assume the former.